 On MSNBC.com, Caroline Lieber MS '80 is quoted on the safekeeping of DNA information collected by companies offering "do-it-yourself" genetic testing.

-Caroline Lieber MS '80, director of the Joan H. Marks Graduate Program in Human Genetics, talks to Rutgers University students about the profession of genetic counseling.
+Caroline Lieber MS '80, former director of the Joan H. Marks Graduate Program in Human Genetics, talks to Rutgers University students about the profession of genetic counseling.
 Genetic counseling is being considered as a major in their School of Arts and Sciences, as reported by the The Maneater (originally published on the Daily Targum).